 GEOG 102Introduction to Human Geography3

-GEOG 221AGeography of Eastern North America3
+GEOG 221AEnvironment & Culture in Eastern North America3

-GEOG 222AGeography of Western North America3
+GEOG 222AEnvironment & Culture in Western North America3

 GEOG 237Cities3